West Bengal: Festivals

 Durga Puja is the biggest, most popular and widely celebrated festival in West Bengal.
 The five-day-long colourful Hindu festival includes intense celebration across the state.
 Pandals are erected in various cities, towns, and villages throughout West Bengal.
 The city of Kolkata transforms Durga Puja.
 It is decked up in lighting decorations and thousands of colourful pandals are set up where effigies of the goddess Durga and her four children are displayed and worshipped.
 The idols of the goddess are brought in from Kumortuli, where idol-makers work throughout the year fashioning clay models of the goddess.
 Since independence in 1947, Durga Puja has slowly changed into more of a glamorous carnival than a religious festival.
 Today people of diverse religious and ethnic backgrounds partake in the festivities.
 On Vijayadashami, the last day of the festival, the effigies are paraded through the streets with riotous pageantry before being immersed into the rivers.

 Rath Yatra is a Hindu festival which celebrates Jagannath, a form of Krishna.
 It is celebrated with much fanfare in Kolkata as well as in rural Bengal.
 Images of Jagannath are set upon a chariot and pulled through the streets.

-Other major festivals of West Bengal include: Poila Baishakh the Bengali new year, Dolyatra or Holi the festival of lights, Poush Parbon, Kali Puja, Nabadwip Shakta Rash, Saraswati Puja, Deepavali, Lakshmi Puja, Janmashtami, Jagaddhatri Puja, Vishwakarma Puja, Bhai Phonta, Rakhi Bandhan, Kalpataru Day, Shivratri, Ganesh Chathurthi, Maghotsav, Kartik Puja, Akshay Tritiya, Raas Yatra, Guru Purnima, Annapurna Puja, Charak Puja, Gajan, Buddha Purnima, Christmas, Eid ul-Fitr, Eid ul-Adha and Muharram.
+Other major festivals of West Bengal include: Poila Baishakh the Bengali new year, Dolyatra or Holi the festival of lights, Poush Parbon, Kali Puja, Nabadwip Shakta Rash, Saraswati Puja, Deepavali, Lakshmi Puja, Janmashtami, Jagaddhatri Puja, Vishwakarma Puja, Bhai Phonta, Rakhi Bandhan, Kalpataru Day, Shivratri, Ganesh Chathurthi, Maghotsav, Karam festival, Kartik Puja, Akshay Tritiya, Raas Yatra, Guru Purnima, Annapurna Puja, Charak Puja, Gajan, Buddha Purnima, Christmas, Eid ul-Fitr, Eid ul-Adha and Muharram.
 Rabindra Jayanti, Kolkata Book Fair, Kolkata Film Festival, and Nazrul Jayanti.
 All are important cultural events.

 Eid al-Fitr is the most important Muslim festival in West Bengal.
 They celebrate the end of Ramadan with prayers, alms-giving, shopping, gift-giving, and feasting.